cschuchardt88/cschuchardt88/README.md

 ### Hi there 👋

+I am a DotNet developer that has been programming in the Dotnet ecosystem for over 20 years now.
+I'm getting into the blockchain space.
+Currently I'm building on the Neo blockchain.

 <!--
 **cschuchardt88/cschuchardt88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.